What is a Cookie?

 - Check the behavior of the application by deleting the cookies.
 First, access the website and log in using valid credentials so that the site will write in cookies and then close the browser.
 Now, manually delete the cookie file.

 Go to the Privacy tab.

 Under the History section, select Firefox will offer the drop-down option to “Use custom settings for history”.

 Select “Accept cookies from sites” checkbox

-- Consider a scenario where buy Provigil drug website is accepting 20 cookies.
-So while executing this particular test case, you should accept ten cookies and reject ten cookies and check if the behavior of the web application under test.
+- Consider a scenario where the Provigil drug website is accepting 20 cookies.
+So, while executing this particular test case, you should accept ten cookies and reject ten cookies and check if the web application’s behavior is under test.

-Advantages of Cookies in Website testing
+Advantages of Cookies in Website Testing

 - The implementation of a cookie is easy.

-Disadvantages of Cookies in Website testing
+Disadvantages of Cookies in Website Testing

 I hope this article on Cookie Testing information in the article helped.
-If you have any suggestions for improvements to this article, feel free to comment in the comment section for improvement about Cookie Testing.
+If you have any suggestions for improvements to this article, feel free to comment in the comment section for improvements about Cookie Testing.